profLewis/getModisEE/README.md

 If the pickle files exists, you can load that with self.load()

-It has only limited documentation at present and the functionality could be exttended if required.
+It has only limited documentation at present and the functionality could be extended if required.

 Also, should add a grid of geographic locations for pixels.

+Also, should keep track of which sample we are on to be tolerant to failure.

 # Example use #1